extism/rust-pdk/README.md

 We can't really test this from the Extism CLI as something must provide the implementation.
 So let's write out the python side here.
 You should check the docs for the language you're using on the host side for how to implement host functions.

-> TODO: update this after we publish and hone new python-sdk

 ```python
 from extism import host_fn, Function, ValType